yewang/besogo/README.md

 Copying and License
 -------------------

+### Software Code

+The following copyright and license terms only apply to the software code, which consists of all of the files **excluding** the contents of the `img/` directory.

 Copyright (C) 2015-2016  Ye Wang <yewang15@gmail.com>

 This program is free software: you can redistribute it and/or modify